The beef performance testing is carried out as a field test.

 These data are published in an annual report.

-For Angus, Blonde d’Aquitaine, Charolais, Fleckvieh-Simmental and the conservation breeds breeding values based on the above mentioned field test are estimated for the first time in 2018.
+For Angus, Blonde d’Aquitaine, Charolais, Fleckvieh and the conservation breeds breeding values based on the above mentioned field test are estimated once a year.
 The total merit index consists of following single traits:

 |Weight at 200 days||Beef production index||Total merit index|